Today, it’s very difficult to run a successful SBOM (software bill of materials) program without the right SBOM tools.

 Although manual (or partially automated) ways of generating, managing, and consuming SBOMs may have worked in earlier generations of software development, today’s realities demand a more sophisticated approach.
 Not only are modern applications very complex and updated frequently, but there’s a growing need for SBOMs to be created in specific machine-readable formats.
 Additionally, SBOMs have an increasing number of important use cases, including regulatory compliance, customer requests, open source vulnerability management, and open source license compliance, and tooling should be versatile enough to support all of them.

-(For context and clarity: FOSSA’s open source management platform includes a popular SBOM tool, which we’ve developed with these principles in mind.
+(For context and clarity: FOSSA's popular SBOM management solution was developed with these principles in mind.
 Please feel free to get in touch with any questions or if you’d like more information.)

 The U.S. government’s 2021 Executive Order on Improving America’s Cybersecurity had a significant impact on the modern SBOM landscape.
 The executive order requires certain organizations to produce an SBOM to accompany each product.
-While this mandate is relatively narrow in scope — it directly applies to only federal agencies and companies that do business with them — there’s been a noticeable trickle-down effect into the private sector.
+While this mandate is relatively narrow in scope — it directly applies to only federal agencies and companies that do business with them — there’s been a noticeable trickle-down effect.

 2. Has Comprehensive Programming Language and Ecosystem Support